DataFire/Integrations/integrations/generated/thesmsworks/README.md

   * schedule **required** `string`: Date at which to send the message.
 This is only used by the message/schedule service and can be left empty for other services.
   * sender **required** `string`: The sender of the message.
 Should be no longer than 11 characters for alphanumeric or 15 characters for numeric sender ID's.
 No spaces or special characters.
   * tag `string`: An identifying label for the message, which you can use to filter and report on messages you've sent later.
 Ideal for campaigns.
+  * ttl `number`: The number of minutes before the message is deleted.
+Optional.
+Omit to prevent delivery report deletion.

 ### MessageResponse
 * MessageResponse `object`